jan-bogaerts/mark/src/markdownCode.md

   - ...
   - 6 or more: LuHeading6
 - selecting the icon needs to happen in the render function so that no object or function needs to be kept in the state
-- if `fragment?.isBuilding` show a spin component (from the antd lib) instead of an icon.
+- if `fragment?.isBuilding && buildService.isBuilding` show a spin component (from the antd lib) instead of an icon.
 - the LuHeading1, LuHeading2, LuHeading3, LuHeading4, LuHeading5, LuHeading6 icons are imported from the 'react-icons/lu' library.
 - select which icon to use in the render function.
 Use the state 'depth' to select which icon to use.
 - the component shows a tooltip (from the antd library) which shows the status of the component.